 What can we do to make our Purchase Order more effective?

-- Maintain good relations with suppliers by making timely payments.
+- Maintain positive relationships with suppliers by ensuring prompt payments.